badconduct/gemini-98-proxy-client/README.md

     npm install
     ```

-3.  **Add your Gemini API key**
+3.  **Add your Gemini API key & Configuration**
-    Create a `.env` file in the project root with your API key and a session secret:
+    Create a `.env` file in the project root with your API key, a session secret, and an optional timezone offset:

     ```
+    # Required
     API_KEY=your-gemini-api-key
     SESSION_SECRET=a-long-random-string-for-security

+    # Optional: Set this to your local UTC offset to ensure schedules are correct.
+    # Examples: -4 for EDT, -5 for EST, -7 for PDT, 1 for CET.
+Defaults to 0 (UTC).
+    TIMEZONE_OFFSET=-5
     ```

 4.  **Start the server**